Home » Recipe Index » Desserts

 • Bake the cake for 40 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 • Allow the cake to sit in the pan for 10 minutes.
-Then place your serving plate on top of the bundt pan and carefully flip it over.
-Tap the bundt pan a few times to release the cake, and then gently lift the bundt pan straight up.
+Then place the serving plate on top of the bundt pan and carefully flip it over.
+Tap the bundt pan a few times to release the cake, and then gently lift it straight up.

 • If any stray pecans are stuck to the pan, just use a spoon to place them back on top of the cake.
 Allow the cake to cool completely before slicing.